Texas Overnight Camp Summer Prep

 • Legible prescription label

-• If your child requires a prescription medication, the prescription label must be legible with the camper’s name on it.
+• If your child requires a prescription medication, the prescription label must be legible and include the camper’s name.

 • Prescription label instructions will be followed.
 If your child’s doctor has recently changed the timing or frequency of the medication, make sure the prescription label is up to date.

-• Non-FDA approved medications need an order by a licensed provider
+• Non-FDA-approved medications need an order from a licensed provider

 • This order must instruct us on when and how much to give.
-This is to ensure the safety of your camper and to comply with the Nurse Practice Act.
+This is to ensure your camper's safety and comply with the Nurse Practice Act.

 • Check the expiration date